NwCoder21/Linux-Sandbox/Deleting, Moving and Copying Files/deleting_Files.md

-This is how it would look when deleting a folder recursively:
+This is how it would look when deleting a folder recursively whilst using the `-i` option:

 ![image](https://user-images.githubusercontent.com/107522496/196635464-3e34ae5d-739b-480a-a632-9b6b5cce45f9.png)